arloncunha/cookie-viewer/.github/TROUBLESHOOTING.md

 Before creating a release, ensure:
 - [ ] Extension files are complete and valid
 - [ ] Manifest.json version is updated
-- [ ] Private key secret is configured
 - [ ] Repository has write permissions for Actions
 - [ ] Tag format is correct (starts with 'v')
 - [ ] Validation script passes